Scotland may be about to end the 307-year-old United Kingdom.

 Robert Graves' famous 1929 autobiography Good-Bye to All That considered not only the passing of Britain's old political order in the wake of the First World War, but how people's very way of life profoundly changed.
 If the UK ends, the break-up will not be a sterile act of officialdom with things carrying on much as they had.
 It will be another big good-bye with ramifications that are impossible to fully anticipate.

 More than 700,000 Scottish-born citizens live in England (including many soldiers training under the same flag with their UK comrades), about 13% of all Scots.
 One frequently encounters Scots in English cities (as well as the Irish, it might be noted), as one encounters the English in Edinburgh, Glasgow, Aberdeen, and elsewhere in Scotland.
 Scots and the English marry each other without a sense of the marriage being one between foreigners.
 The English go to Scottish universities (as Prince William did) and vice versa as easily if not more easily than Americans raised in one state attend university in another state.
 So it is that, to my mind, it is an odd concept that the Scottish and English should suddenly become officially foreigners to one another—carrying different passports, subject to different capitals' policies—due to at most about 2,000,000 Scots voting on the fate of the 65,000,000-person United Kingdom of Great Britain and Northern Ireland.

-But it may very well be what happens soon.
+But that may very well be happen—soon.